moneylobster/romer-exploration/README.md

-## ROMER lab map for Webots
+## ROMER Exploration Task

-This repository contains a map of the ROMER mechatronics lab for Webots.
+A robot tries to find a marker hidden somewhere in the map via exploration.

 ![A picture of the webots map](./worlds/romer_lab.png)